robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 (Bastille-Rousseau et al. 2017).
 For each spatial scale, we generated a multilayer network consisting of the social association between 21 individuals across three habitat layers (open, forest and forage) for the entire study period.
+Social associations of individuals were defined by spatiotemporal overlap within 5 minutes and 50 m.
 We calculated graph strength and multidegree for each habitat layer and spatial scale, and edge overlap across the entire series of networks to determine proportion of total edges observed in each combination of habitat layer and spatial scale.

 ### Temporal scale

-We used a temporal multilayer network to assess seasonality of caribou social associations.
-We generated layers
+#### Time windows

-#### Time window length and position
+We used a temporal multilayer network to assess the seasonality of caribou sociality.
+Multilayer networks consisted of the social association between 21 individuals across 20 ordinal sample periods of 35-36 days taken from the entire study period.
+Social associations were defined by spatiotemporal overlap of individuals within 5 minutes and 50

-We altered the temporal scale of multilayer networks by varying the length and position of the time window used to define seasons.
-The length of the time window varied from 40-100 days using a fixed start day for summer (starting at 3 August 2017) and winter (starting at 1 January 2018).
-The position of the time window was shifted by 1-48 days, using a fixed time window length of 48 days.
-These new time windows were iteratively used to partition data into two discrete seasons (summer and winter) and generate multilayer networks.
+m.
+In each time window, we calculated individual graph strength and multidegree, and across the series of networks, we calculated edge overlap to determine proportion of total edges observed in each time window.

 #### Number of observations